section-engineering-education/engineering-education/articles/a-complete-guide-on-installing-flask-for-beginners/index.md

 # A Complete Guide On Installing Flask For Beginners

-There are varieties of backend frameworks made available for developing web applications.
-Flask is one of the most popular frameworks in Python, succeeding Django.

-Flask is a micro web framework which provides you with tools, libraries and technologies in building web applications. such as web pages, e-commerce applications and more.
+Flask is a popular micro web framework which provides you with tools, libraries and technologies in building web applications. such as web pages, e-commerce applications and more.

 However, there is a basic problem of selecting what framework to learn as a beginner starting a career in backend web development.
 Nonetheless, I recommend Flask over Django for a beginner, because it is easier to learn and use.